German health insurance cost: Which plan to take and how to reduce premiums

 In our example your private health insurance premium was 494€ monthly, meaning 247€ have to be paid by you (the other 50% by your employer).
 After deducting 900€/year as well as 2,5 monthly premiums (=965€/year because care insurance, sick leave money & seniority savings pay no cashback), you are left with 92€/month in real premium.

-Conclusion: German health insurance cost - is public or private health insurance cheaper?
+German health insurance cost: is public or private health insurance cheaper?

 If you have the freedom to decide freely in which German healthcare system you want to be insured and want to determine together with us which health insurance company & health insurance plan is best for your personal situation, feel free to reach out to secure a free meeting with us.
-Together we will make sure that you and your family get the most out of your German health insurance cost and have the best healthcare coverage possible.
+Together we will make sure that you and your family get the most out of your German health insurance cost and have the best healthcare coverage possible (also read our article about family health insurance in Germany).